Inflation in Canada – what it means for your auto insurance

 When will you see car insurance rates increase?

-The good news is that insurers aren’t able to increase your rates to adjust for inflation mid-policy.
+The good news is that insurers aren’t able to increase your rates to adjust for inflation or tariffs mid-policy.
 When you purchase your car insurance, the premium is set for the entire term which in most cases, is one whole year.

 However, this does mean you could potentially face a rate increase due to inflation when your car policy is up for renewal.
 To protect yourself from inflation, it’s important to shop around and compare car insurance quotes from multiple providers instead of automatically renewing your coverage with your current insurer.
 While your current provider might have been hit with numerous expensive claims throughout the year, causing a rate increase for all its policyholders, there could be other viable insurers that haven’t been hit nearly as hard and looking for your business.